Logo Icon

 Reader's Digest - Are you stuck in the CLAT Language Quest?
 Navigate the Maze of English Language Questions for CLAT with this blog!

-The English Language section of CLAT UG holds immense significance, encompassing approximately 20% of the paper, typically comprising 22-26 questions.
+The English Language section of CLAT UG is immensely significant.
+It encompasses approximately 20% of the paper and typically comprises 22-26 questions.

 You are given selected CLAT English Language passages (about 450 words each).
 These textual excerpts, drawn from contemporary and historically significant works of fiction and non-fiction, are tailored to a complexity level akin to a 12th-standard student's comprehension.